ABZ-Aaron/SQL-Tutorials/README.md

 When extracting data from tables, you'll normally only want a subset of the data.
 Achieve this using the WHERE clause, which will filter the data.

 Specify WHERE after the FROM clause.

+Note that we've split our queries across multiple lines here, rather than just writing it all on a single line.
+In SQL, we don't have to worry about whitespace.
+It's usually good practice to split long queries across multiple lines for better readability.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Where.png">